The Third World Peoples of Soviet Central Asia

 Did Central Asia really cease to be a Russian colony after 1924?
 Or did the creation of national republics mask a fundamental continuity between Tsarist and Soviet rule?

 "Colony" here means a region subjugated to an alien people where the ruling class is not only distinct but has a home elsewhere.
-Soviet authorities claim that Central Asia is no longer a colony, but an independent republic.
-But if the experience of Central Asia since 1924 has resembled that of the West European overseas colonies such as India or Algeria, we may indeed call Central Asia a colony and the U.S.S.R. and empire.
+Soviet authorities claim that Central Asia is no longer a colony, but independent republics.
+If, however, the experience of Central Asia since 1924 has resembled that of the West European overseas colonies such as India or Algeria, we may indeed call Central Asia a colony and the U.S.S.R. an empire.

 To evaluate the merit of these viewpoints, let us look at three features of Central Asia under Soviet rule -- politics, economics, and culture.